jsaintro/publicnotes/Home Security/Alarms ST Controller.md

     cd ST_Anything_Alarm
     git checkout v2.9.7
     ```
-2. Copy the garage door sketches to your arduino directory
+2. Copy the multi sketch to your arduino directory
   Note: for Linux the DIR is ~/Arduino

    ```